rashmisubhash/aintropy-retrieval-layer/README.md

 On a cache miss the query embedding is sent to ChromaDB, which runs approximate nearest-neighbour search and returns the **top-50 passages** (`VECTOR_TOP_K = 50`) with their texts.
 ChromaDB runs in-process for the POC.
 The integration surface is a single `.query()` call in `src/retrieval.py`, making a swap to Pinecone, Milvus, or Qdrant a localised change.

+ChromaDB uses an **HNSW (Hierarchical Navigable Small World)** index internally — a multi-layer graph where the top layers connect distant points coarsely and the bottom layers connect close neighbors densely.
+A query traverses top-down, narrowing candidates at each layer, reaching approximate nearest neighbors in O(log N) rather than scanning the full corpus.
+The tradeoff is approximation: rare edge cases may miss the exact top match, but recall in practice is very close to exact search at a fraction of the cost.

 ### 4. Latency Budget Guard

 After vector search, elapsed time is checked against a **400ms budget** (`RERANK_SKIP_THRESHOLD_MS`).
 If the budget is already spent, the service returns the vector top-5 directly and marks the response: